This article will cover how to record calls on Microsoft Teams with the Marvin bot. You’ll learn how to invite and admit the bot to meetings.

 Confirm that you want the bot to stop recording the call.

-To stop recording, you can also remove the bot as they would any other participant.
+To stop recording, you can also remove the bot as you would any other participant.

 That’s it!
 You’re all set.
 In case you have any questions, you can reach out to us at [email protected]